khantkyaw6339/Chatbot-with-LLM-using-T5/README.md

     return generated_text
 generate_response("how to be healthy?")
 ```
-## Fine-Tuning Process
-The repository includes the script for fine-tuning the T5 model.
-You can use train.py to start the fine-tuning process.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or find a bug, please open an issue or submit a pull request.